aditikhare007/aditikhare007/README.md

 Replit - Training Large Language Models https://replit.com/@MckayWrigley/Takeoff-School-LangChain-101-Models?v=1

+## Lean Copilot: LLMs as Copilots for Theorem Proving in Lean ##
+Lean Copilot allows large language models (LLMs) to be used in Lean for proof automation, e.g., suggesting tactics/premises and searching for proofs.
+You can use our built-in models from LeanDojo or bring your own models that run either locally (w/ or w/o GPUs) or on the cloud.

 ## Thank you AI community for visiting my repository - Stay tuned for awesome AI Research Learning Resources ##